Generic Name: yellow fever vaccine (YEL oh FEE ver)

 What is YF-Vax (yellow fever vaccine)?

-The yellow fever vaccine is used to help prevent this disease in adults and children who are at least 9 months old.
-This vaccine works by exposing you to a small dose of the virus, which causes the body to develop immunity to the disease.
-This vaccine will not treat an active infection that has already developed in the body.
+This vaccine is used to help prevent yellow fever in adults and children who are at least 9 months old.
+The vaccine works by exposing you to a small dose of the virus, which causes the body to develop immunity to the disease.
+Yellow fever vaccine will not treat an active infection that has already developed in the body.

 You should receive the vaccine at least 10 days prior to your arrival in an area where you may be exposed to the virus.